On this page

 When attempting to access SWSD with an email address that is linked to more than one account, you may see these two error messages:

-- When logging in from a non-unique domain such as app.samanage.com, the following error message will appear:
+- When logging in from a non-unique domain such as app.samanage.com, the following error message will display:

 - Incorrect email or password.
 Please try again.

 - If API access is attempted without a token, API authentication will fail.
 Basic/HTTP Digest authentication will not work for multi-account users.
-The following error message will appear:
+The following error message will display:

 - HTTP 401 (Unauthorized)